wyy-code/TFP/README.md

 * tensorflow == 2.6.0
 * Numpy
 * tqdm

+## Acknoledgement

+We appreciate [DATTI](https://github.com/MaoXinn/DATTI) for their open-source contributions.

 ## Cite
 Please consider citing this paper if you use the code or data from our work.
 Thanks a lot ~